+The Maldives employs a range of fishing techniques, from reef and bait fishing to pelagic fishing, which accounts for the majority of industry revenue.
 Because of the distance between the islands in the Maldives, you may have to fish from wherever you are staying.
 You may fish in the Maldives using a variety of ways, whether from a boat or from the beach.

 Go on a liveaboard charter for a truly unforgettable experience.
 This is an excellent way to "hop" islands and explore the deeper waters beyond.
 Your fishing license and equipment are usually included in most trips.
 Even so, it's a good idea to double-check with your captain forehand to make sure you're getting what you deserve.

 Shore fishing in the Maldives may also be a rewarding experience if you just have a short amount of time.
 Just be sure it's permitted.
 To preserve the native reefs, the Maldives take marine conservation extremely seriously.
 So, there are rigorous guidelines.
 This includes a strict prohibition on shore fishing from Maldive resorts, unless you have the management of the hotel's express consent.

 In the Maldives, this is a one-of-a-kind fishing experience.
 This fishing adventure is exclusive to the Maldives.
 You'll venture out long after the sun has gone down to fish for nocturnal species under the stars.
 These expeditions are conducted on traditional dhoni fishing boats, and handline fishing techniques are mostly employed.
 It doesn't get much more genuine than that!